rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 8. *Epicureanism: A Very Short Introduction*, Catherine Wilson
 9. *Tomorrow, and Tomorrow, and Tomorrow*, Gabrielle Zevin
 10. *Kill 6 Billion Demons Book 2: Wielder of Names*, Tom Parkinson-Morgan

+## Skimmed

+- *Ways of Being - Animals, Plants, Machines: The Search for a Planetary Intelligence*, James Bridle